 12 Oct Habitat for Humanity Volunteers Build Lowcountry Hope

+Along with cooler days and longer nights, October brings the celebration of World Habitat Day to our LowCountry Habitat for Humanity affiliate.
 LowCountry Habitat operates “by locals, for locals,” relying on area volunteers alongside future Habitat homeowners to impact families and the Beaufort community.
 The backbone of LowCountry Habitat is the individuals and community groups who regularly participate in the many and varied volunteer opportunities Habitat offers.

-LowCountry Habitat marked World Habitat Day last week by honoring the local volunteers who not only hammer nails and paint walls, but also build handmade outdoor furniture, collect donations, stock and staff the ReStore, organize and sell books through ReStore ReReads, answer office phones, raise funds and awareness at community events, serve on committees and the executive board, and partner to support future homeowners.
+LowCountry Habitat marked World Habitat Day by honoring our wonderful volunteers who not only hammer nails and paint walls, but also build handmade outdoor furniture, collect donations, stock and staff the ReStore, organize and sell books through ReStore ReReads, answer office phones, raise funds and awareness at community events, serve on committees and the executive board, and partner to support future homeowners.